 What if there is a dispute about who caused the accident?

-The law requires you to prove that another person caused the accident in which you were injured.
+If there is a dispute about who caused the accident, the law requires you to prove that another person caused the accident in which you were injured.
 We understand car accidents.
 We thoroughly investigate and use experts to assess fault.
-We will fight to help you win your case
+We will fight to help you win your case.

 How will the insurance company evaluate my case?